Are you looking to get more sound out of your guitar?

 This is a stylish acoustic guitar with black sides and back.
 Both the bridge and the fingerboard are made from rosewood making it simple and easy on the fingers.
 It also features an adjustable truss rod as well as die-cast tuners.

 The construction of the Yamaha is strong and sturdy.
 We found that the strings are not stretched the first time you get the Yamaha FG800.
-You have to do it yourself for the best quality sound.
+You have to do it yourself for the perfect quality sound.
 That said, tuning is a simple task.

 - Strong and sturdy construction